 Avoiding Drop Legs

-A Note on Allowing for Personal Preference
+Allowing for Personal Preference in Battle Belts

 This is my catch-all to say that these rules are not set in stone.
 Everyone has a preference or how and where they want to carry their stuff.
-I added a utility knife to mine as well as a canteen/utility pouch.
+I like to add a utility knife to mine as well as a canteen/utility pouch.
 Some people elect to carry dump pouches, others might attach a radio.
 All of that is fine as long as you keep the weight manageable.

 Ultimately, what you carry on your belt is a reflection of your own needs.
 What works for me probably isn’t ideal for you, and vice versa.